Ayoub2K/SnelSubsidies/README.md

 you can use your IDE, install it [globally](https://maven.apache.org/download.cgi), or use the supplied `mvnw` or `mvnw.cmd`.

-You need to install node.js & vue.js for the frontend
+You need to install node.js, vue.js and axios.js for the frontend

 Firstly make sure you have the `package.json` file in your project.
 If not, run the `npm init` command

 For [Node.js](https://nodejs.org/en/download/) install the latest LTS `npm install`

 For Vue.js type in the next command `npm install -g @vue/cli` in your terminal

+For Axios.js type in the next command `npm add axios` in your terminal